bmc/brizzled/source/_posts/2017-11-03-more-kid-names.markdown

 Unsurprisingly, no one opted for **Celeborn**.
 (Or, if they did, the kid never got a Social Security card.)

+## Rohan and Gondor

+I found no people named **Eomer**.
+But **Eowyn** rivals Galadriel and Arwen:

+{% imgpopup /images/2017-11-03-more-kid-names/eowyn.png 75% Eowyn %}

+And there are a few young boys in the United States named **Théoden**:

+{% imgpopup /images/2017-11-03-more-kid-names/theoden.png 75% Théoden %}

+(Is "Ted" a legitimate nickname for Théoden?)

+**Faramir** seems like a nice honorable name, doesn't it?
+No one chose that one, either. **Denethor** is also missing, which is probably a good thing.

 ## Anyone else?

 Before you ask, no, no one who got a Social Security card was cursed with the name **Sauron** or **Saruman**, at least not up to 2014.
 And there are no **Radagasts**, **Gollums** or **Smeagols**, either.

-**Faramir** seems like a nice honorable name, doesn't it?
-No one chose that one, either.

 For the hell of it, I threw in the Dwarves from _The Hobbit_, **Fili**, **Kili**, **Oin**, **Gloin**, **Bifur**, **Bofur**, **Bombur**, **Dori**,